 Takeaway Food Consumption in Australia

 According to research from Roy Morgan Institute, about 17 million Australians aged 14+ buy or eat takeaway food from leading fast-food chains such as Mcdonalds, KFC, Subway, and the like.
-The statistics also suggested that most Australians prefer buying fast-food than preparing food at home because of its convenience, due to the cheap prices of fast-food, especially the “Family Boxes” which allow you to get discounted bundles.
-In another study conducted by NobleOak, 32% of Australians spend their weekly meal budget on fast-food, especially for working individuals.
+The statistics also suggested that most Australians prefer buying fast food to preparing food at home because of its convenience, due to the cheap prices of fast-food, especially the “Family Boxes” which allow you to get discounted bundles.
+In another study conducted by NobleOak, 32% of Australians spend their weekly meal budget on fast food, especially for working individuals.
 The growing number of people ordering takeaway food has increased in the recent year and is unlikely to decrease in the future.
 Most Australians are hooked on having their food prepared in a faster and easier way.
 This isn’t only true for adults but for everyone of different ages.
-Fast-food is something everyone can never get tired of eating, that even though a pandemic is ongoing, fast-food is still a thriving business not only in Australia but for every country as well.
+Fast food is something everyone can never get tired of eating, and even though a pandemic is ongoing, fast food is still a thriving business not only in Australia but for every country as well.
 Most people in my office order from Menulog or Ubereats every day.

 Drive-thrus and Australia’s Commuting Habits